AdamRoy25730188/ros2-teaching-ws/README.md

 "ros2 launch uol_tidybot tidybot.launch.py"

+And spawn green boxes to be pusshed using the given command:

+"ros2 run  uol_tidybot generate_objects --ros-args -p n_objects:=10"

 From there the main node/program "colour_chaser" needs to be ran.
 To do so open a new integrated terminal and use:

 "ros2 run my_pk colour_chaser"